ViniciusTei/c-web/README.md

 404 Not Found
 ```

+Similar to a client request, a server response is formed of text directives, separated by CRLF, though divided into three blocks.

+- Status line
+- HTTP Headers
+- Data block

 If you've ever looked in the Network panel of your web browser's debugger, some of these headers might look familiar.

 Important things to note: